 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.

-Performance materiality was set at 80% of materiality for the 2022 audit.
+Performance materiality was set at 80% of materiality for the 2023 audit (2022: 80%).
 In determining performance materiality, we considered the following factors:

-- a.
-Considerations in relation to the effectiveness of the control environment; - b.
-No fraud risk factors or ineffective entity level controls, with strong governance controls and competent personnel; and - c.
+- 1. Considerations in relation to the effectiveness of the control environment; - 2.
+No fraud risk factors or ineffective entity level controls, with strong governance controls and competent personnel; and - 3.
 There have been no major changes in the business that would affect our ability to forecast potential misstatements.

-We agreed with the audit committee that we would report to the committee all audit differences in excess of USD 80k, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the audit committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with the Audit Committee that we would report to them all audit differences in excess of \$0.1m (2022: \$0.08m) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.